 Note: Remember that other dog fence collars have different buttons - like inverted buttons that need a pin and others need tweaking than pressing.
 It’s always better to keep and check the operation guide that comes with your electric dog fence kit.
 This is to also uphold the safety of your Electric Dog Fence.

-Electric Dog Collars help you achieve the maximum positive behaviour for your dog in less time and with less effort.
+Electric Dog Collars help you achieve the maximum positive behavior for your dog in less time and with less effort.
 That’s how efficient these dog electronic collars are.

 Take a look at what these experts are saying about the efficacy of Electric Dog Collars:

-“Both radio-controlled and behaviour-activated electronic devices have been recognised as effective and humane training equipment when used properly and in accordance with humane principles”
+“Both radio-controlled and behavior-activated electronic devices have been recognized as effective and humane training equipment when used properly and in accordance with humane principles”

 —Steven R. Lindsay, Handbook of Applied Dog Behavior and Training, Volume 3, Procedures and Protocols, 2005, Blackwell Publishing, p.
 570

-“I like the way (static stimulation) works and the fact that it gives “gentle” to high-level reminders to keep behaviour in check”
+“I like the way (static stimulation) works and the fact that it gives “gentle” to high-level reminders to keep behavior in check”

 —Shirley Lehmann, Veterinary Technician, Red Deer, Alberta, Canada.